nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-AssessmentNotice/adw-message-bundle-1.md

 ----------

-The following example has been saved as a .txt file only to allow correct viewing within a web browser; xml copies are available in the examples folder within this specification.
+The following example has been saved as a .txt file only to allow correct viewing within a web browser; an xml copy is available in the examples folder within this specification.

 Example of the Assessment Notice Bundle for viewing in a web browser [ADW-Message-Assessment-Notice-Bundle-1-Example-2.txt]

+This xml example includes an example attached supporting document structured in an example FHIR Composition resource.